Is A Permit Needed To Replace A Water Heater

 Replacing a water heater in your home or business may require a permit in some jurisdictions.
 Before replacing your water heater, it is important to check with your local building department or licensing authority to determine if a permit is required.
 The process for obtaining a permit to replace a water heater will vary depending on the jurisdiction, but generally requires submitting an application and paying any associated fees.

-See also Is Distilled Water Good For Your Body
+See also Can Distilled Water Be Used For Baby Formula

 The application for a permit to replace a water heater will typically include information about the location of the water heater, its type, size, and other pertinent information.
 Depending on the jurisdiction, photographs or blueprints of the installation area may also be required.
 If additional inspections are necessary, those must be requested at the time of application submittal.